raaihansvg/Data-Scientist-Projects/Melbourne-Home-Price-Prediction/description.md

-# Melbourne House Price Prediction
+a# Melbourne House Price Prediction

 ## Project Overview
 This project is an **end-to-end machine learning pipeline** for predicting house prices in Melbourne using the Kaggle *Melbourne Housing Dataset*.